-Takahashi is one of the last true sôsaku hanga artists.
-He successfully explored, in an abstracted manner, various forms found in gardens and nature.
+Takahashi was one of the last true sôsaku hanga artists.
+He successfully explored, in an abstract manner, various forms, textures, and colors found in gardens and nature.

-He is especially adept at the subtle overlay of one or more colors to create varied opacities and textures and complexity of shapes.
+He was especially adept at the subtle overlay of one or more colors to create varied opacities and textures and complexity of shapes.

-Many of his prints evoke an atmosphere of stillness and balance that evoke a sense of timelessness.
+Many of his prints evoke an atmosphere of stillness and balance or a feeling of timelessness.
 Takahashi's prints vary in size, with some reaching roughly

 three feet in height.
 The example on the right is a large-format print (on paper measuring 91.5 x 60.9 cm), titled in pencil "Nunnery" (other impressions